KadriSof/Data-Analysis/Google Data Analytics Study Case/Readme.md

 All the prepared deliverables are inside this repository.
 The deliverables are:
 * Scope of Work document.
-* Data Description Report.(Google Data Analytics Study Case/Data Description Report.Rmd)
+* [Data Description Report].(/Google Data Analytics Study Case/Data Description Report.Rmd)
 *